Ramaphosa faces thorny test over virus lockdown

 Despite an unprecedented $26 billion virus relief package and food parcels, many South Africans have struggled to get by.

-The National Treasury has warned that more than 2.5 million jobs could be cut as a result of the pandemic, with wages and salaries expected to fall by as much as 30%.
+The National Treasury has warned that more than 2.5 million jobs could be cut as a result of the pandemic, with wages and salaries expected to fall by as much as 30 percent.

 Mathekga said Ramaphosa was walking a tightrope even within the ruling African National Congress, where he was not greatly popular.